-In Alta Verapaz, Guatemala, there are many rural indigenous villages with underfunded local schools.
+The main reason scholastic achievement is so low in Alta Verapaz is because there are many rural indigenous villages with underfunded local schools.
 Teachers receive some materials from the government, but it is not enough to adequately teach their students.
 Also, most families here are living in extreme poverty, so are unable to buy school supplies for their children.
 Some students even have to walk an hour and a half to reach the closest middle school.

 With LEAP, we give the power to the communities to better their children’s education.
 We listen to the parents’ aspirations for their children, the teachers’ needs in the classroom, and the students’ obstacles in their learning.
 Together we collaborate on projects to improve the quality of their local education.